marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 ```
     MALE GNOME (LOOKING UP)
     I am Zook.
-Is it normal for you to barge in to other people's bedrooms?
+Is it normal for you to barge into other people's bedrooms?

     MIKAEL (KNEELING DOWN)
     Again, I'm very sorry.
 This was the closest entrance we could find.